Star Jumps: Explosive Full-Body Cardio Move

 Primary movers β€” upper body: The deltoids (particularly the middle and anterior heads) drive the arm abduction from hips to overhead.
 The trapezius (upper and middle fibers) elevates the shoulder girdle.
 The rotator cuff stabilizes the glenohumeral joint throughout the arc.
 In high-volume star jump training, the deltoid and trapezius endurance demand is meaningful.

-Core (stabilizer): The abdominals and spinal erectors maintain trunk stability during the asymmetric load phases of flight and landing.
-The asymmetric ground reaction forces during landing require active core stabilization to prevent spinal lateral flexion.
+Core (stabilizer): The abdominals and spinal erectors maintain trunk stability during the brief flight and landing phases.
+Ground reaction forces during landing require active core stabilization to keep the torso upright and controlled.

 Common Star Jump Mistakes and How to Fix Them

 Mistake 1: Knees collapsing inward on landing (valgus) The single most important landing error.
-Medial knee collapse concentrates stress on the medial collateral ligament and patellofemoral joint.
-Over high volumes, this pattern is associated with knee pain and potential injury.
+Medial knee collapse can concentrate stress around the knee and make high-volume jumping harder to tolerate.
 Fix: Practice slow landing drills β€” from standing, jump just slightly off the ground and land with deliberate knee tracking.
 Strengthen hip abductors with donkey kicks and fire hydrants as supplementary work.
 If valgus persists, reduce jump height and volume until mechanics improve.

 Mistake 3: Arms not reaching full overhead position Arms remain at shoulder height rather than extending to full overhead.
 This reduces shoulder training stimulus and shortens the β€œstar” shape.
 Fix: Focus on reaching palms to meet (or nearly meet) overhead on every rep. If shoulder mobility is limited, perform doorway stretches and cross-body shoulder stretches daily.